ironcev/thp.im/README.md

 # License

-All the source code is licensed under the [MIT license](LICENSE.txt).
 All the blog posts are licensed under the [Creative Commons CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).